-The best ever homemade blueberry pancakes are super easy to make from scratch (and you likely have everything you need on hand)!
+The best ever homemade blueberry pancakes are super easy to make from scratch.

-This blueberry pancake recipe comes out incredibly light and fluffy with a delicious homemade taste.
+- This blueberry pancake recipe comes out incredibly light and fluffy with a delicious homemade flavor.

-While they won’t be blueberry pancakes without blueberries this recipe is the perfect base for any berries!
-Mix in some blackberries, raspberries, or even strawberries!
+- This recipe is the perfect base for any berries, try blackberries, raspberries, or even strawberries!

 How to Make Blueberry Pancakes